Ajman City Ajman, UAE Travel Guide

 Consider Ajman's geographical setting as a strategic point for your UAE adventure.

 Before the finding of oil, pearling formed the backbone of Ajman's economy, providing livelihoods for many families.
-Divers would brave the deep the waters of the Gulf, seeking oysters that held precious pearls.
+Divers would brave the profound the the aquatic environment of the Gulf, seeking oysters that held precious pearls.
 This era fostered a strong maritime culture, with skilled boat builders crafting traditional dhows that sailed the trade routes of the Indian Ocean.

 Pearling and dhow building shaped Ajman's early economy and culture.